-The project constructs sidewalks and upgrades storm drain system on both sides of Main Street from Pioneer Avenue to Bayview
+The project constructs sidewalks and upgrades storm drain system on both sides of the City-owned portion of Main Street from Pioneer Avenue to Bayview Park.

 Plans & Progress: In 2020, City Council authorized \$110,700 from the HART-Roads Fund to complete project design, permitting and a formal cost estimate to bring the project to a shovel-ready status.